What to do at Taronga Zoo (and what not to do)

 Taronga Zoo things to do and Taronga Zoo things not to do

-The newer sections like the elephant enclosure and recently opened aquarium are a different kettle of fish.
-When we last went the aquarium appeared to lack residents which is surprising given the accommodation crisis.
-Maybe they were still looking for a park - see below.
+Below you’ll find a list of what to do at Taronga Zoo and shorter list of what not to do.
+Firstly though just a bit of background to give you an idea of what the zoo is like.
+Taronga Zoo will be 100 years old on 7th October 1916.
+The old lady does show her age occasionally but always gracefully.
+The newer sections like the elephant enclosure and aquarium are modern and engaging.
+When we last went the aquarium appeared to lack residents which is surprising given the accommodation crisis. 🙂 Maybe they were still looking for a park – see below.

 Elephants, Gorillas and Chimps

-Some of the enclosures / habitats (not sure what the correct p.c. is for cage) are excellent.
+Some of the enclosures and habitats are excellent.
 Examples being the Elephants (new in 2007), Gorillas and Chimps.
-Given the high level of in intelligence of the later two perhaps no great surprise.
-The Gorilla's even get counseling sessions:
+Given the high level of in intelligence of the latter two perhaps no great surprise.
+The Gorillas even get counselling sessions!

-Whatever you views on animals in cages / enclosures / habitats / environments / encounters etc Taronga Zoo's location, smack on Sydney Harbour with Sydney City, Sydney Harbour Bridge and Sydney Opera as a back drop, makes it one of the best, if not the best, Taronga Zoo in the world.
+Taronga Zoo’s location, smack on Sydney Harbour with Sydney City, Sydney Harbour Bridge and Sydney Opera House as a back drop, makes it one of the top attractions in Sydney.

 1. What to do and what not to do at the Sydney Taronga Zoo?
 Firstly arrive early.
-It's much more enjoyable to take your time and actually watch the animals for a while.
-The absence of having to jostle your way to see a sleeping lion is a pleasure in itself.
-Good spots where you can sit, watch and relax are the Gorilla and Chimp enclosures.
+It’s much more enjoyable to be able to take your time and watch the animals for a while.
+The animals also tend to be more active in the mornings and late afternoon.
+There are some good spots where you can just sit, watch and relax such as the Gorilla and Chimp enclosures.

 2. Start from the top.
 Taronga Zoo is on the side of a hill that slopes down to Sydney Harbour.